binli2020/aws-bootcamp-cruddur-2023/journal/week2.md

 * Watched YT video about Observability Security Considerations by Ashish.
 Finished the quiz.
 * Watching YT video about AWS X-Ray
   * Boto3: AWS SDK for Python
   * Actually we don't use boto3 directly.
 We use a Python library `aws-xray-sdk`.
+So add it to the `requirements.txt`
+    ```sh
+    ... ...
+    opentelemetry-instrumentation-requests
+    aws-xray-sdk
+    ```
   * What is a middleware?
     * > In a web backend framework, middleware refers to a software component that sits between the server and the application logic, providing a set of common services or functions that can be shared across different parts of the application.